juxor/afaq/markdown/secI5.md

 Other anarchists counterpoise neighbourhood assemblies to workers' councils.
-These assemblies will be general meetings open to all citizens in every neighbourhood, town, and village, and will be the source of public policy for all levels of confederal co-ordination.
-Such "town meetings" will bring people directly into the political process and give them an equal voice in the decisions that affect their lives.
+These assemblies will be general meetings open to all citizens in every neighbourhood, town, and village, and will be the source of and final _"authority"_ over public policy for all levels of confederal co-ordination.
+Such _"town meetings"_ will bring ordinary people directly into the political process and give them an equal voice in the decisions that affect their lives.
 Such anarchists point to the experience of the French Revolution of 1789 and the _"sections"_ of the Paris Commune as the key example of _"a people governing itself directly -- when possible -- without intermediaries, without masters."_ It is argued, based on this experience, that _"the principles of anarchism . . . dated from 1789, and that they had their origin, not in theoretical speculations, but in the **deeds** of the Great French Revolution."_ [Peter Kropotkin, **The Great French Revolution**, vol. 1, p.
 210 and p.
-204] Anarchists also point to the clubs created during the 1848 Revolution in France and in the Paris Commune of 1871 not to mention the community assemblies created in Argentina during the revolt against neo-liberalism at the start of the 21st century.
+204]

-Critics of workers' councils point out that not all people work in traditional workplaces (many are parents who look after children, for example).
+Critics of workers' councils point out that not all working class people work in factories or workplaces.
+Many are parents who look after children, for example.
 By basing the commune around the workplace, such people are automatically excluded.
 Moreover, in most modern cities many people do not live near where they work.
-It would mean that local affairs could not be effectively discussed in a system of workers' councils as many who take part in the debate are unaffected by the decisions reached.
+It would mean that local affairs could not be effectively discussed in a system of workers' councils as many who take part in the debate are unaffected by the decisions reached (this is something which the supporters of workers' councils **have** noticed and some argue for councils which are delegates from both the inhabitants **and** the enterprises of an area).
 In addition, some anarchists argue that workplace based systems automatically generate "special interests" and so exclude community issues.
 Only community assemblies can _"transcend the traditional special interests of work, workplace, status, and property relations, and create a **general** interest based on shared community problems."_ [Murray Bookchin, **From Urbanisation to Cities**, p.
 254]

-However, such communities assemblies can only be valid if they can be organised rapidly in order to make decisions and to mandate and recall delegates.
-In the capitalist city, many people work far from where they live and so such meetings have to be called for after work or at weekends (thus the key need is to reduce the working day/week and to communalise industry).
-For this reason, many anarchists continue to support the workers' council vision of the commune, complemented by community assemblies for those who live in an area but do not work in a traditional workplace (e.g. parents bringing up small children, the old, the sick and so on).
-It should be noted that this is something which the supporters of workers' councils **have** noticed and some argue for councils which are delegates from both the inhabitants **and** the enterprises of an area.
+However, such community assemblies can only be valid if they can be organised rapidly in order to make decisions and to mandate and recall delegates.
+In the capitalist city, many people work far from where they live and so such meetings have to be called for after work or at weekends.
+Thus the key need is to reduce the working day/week and to communalise industry.
+For this reason, many anarchists continue to support the workers' council vision of the commune, complemented by community assemblies for those who live in an area but do not work in a traditional workplace (e.g. parents bring up small children, the old, the sick and so on).

 These positions are not hard and fast divisions, far from it.
 Puente, for example, thought that in the countryside the dominant commune would be _"all